palaciodaniel/doom_cacowards_sql_in_jupyter/README.md

 ## 5. CREDITS

-The Cacoward's SQL Database was built from scratch by Daniel Palacio.
+The Cacoward's SQL Database, along with its documentation, were built from scratch by **Daniel Palacio**.